-Passengers hit by Ryanair cancellations
+'Pure frustration and anger at Ryanair'

 Mrs Walker was notified 12 hours before departure that her flight from Manchester Airport had been cancelled.

-The couple finally made it to Alicante to join their friends.
-However, they are unsure if their return flight, on 29 September, will go ahead.
+The couple made it to Alicante to join their friends.
+However, they are unsure if their return flight will go ahead.

 "Do I wait and see if they cancel our flight or just rebook?" said Mrs Walker.

-"Just something for me to think about while trying to enjoy our holiday"
+"Just something for me to think about while trying to enjoy our holiday."

-By George Pierpoint, UGC and Social News team
+By George Pierpoint and Bernadette McCague, UGC and Social News team